Welcome to the wonderful world of collagen, something we could talk about all day… But here’s the abridged version!

 What is collagen made of?

 As we’ve mentioned, collagen is a protein.
 It is made up of chains of amino acids (the building blocks of protein) which are formed in a very special and unique way, known as a triple helix (think of DNA but with three strands).
-This gives it a very strong yet flexible structure.
+This gives it a very strong yet flexible structure, like rope.
 Technically, it’s these amino acids in collagen that do all the heavy lifting and are considered our body’s ‘building blocks’.